-Whoever wins will break a title drought given Adelaide haven’t won since 2002 while it’s been ten years since Melbourne won the Finals, and you won’t miss a minute of the action when watching on a standard or HD TV, or streaming live to an eligible mobile device using a Free Trial.
+Whoever wins will break a title drought given Adelaide haven’t won since 2002 while it’s been ten years since Melbourne won the Finals, and you won’t miss a minute of the action when watching at home on your TV or streaming live to eligible mobile devices.

 The 36ers have been one of the more consistent sides in the NBL for a number of years now, continually playing in the Finals and their consistency has been rewarded with a Grand Final Berth.
 They earned their spot in the big dance via a thrilling Semi Final Series win over the defending champs, the Perth Wildcats, winning that series 2-0.
 They easily accounted for the Wildcats in the first game, winning by 35 points, but it was a nail biter in game two, with the 36ers winning 89-88, with the Wildcats coming out more hungry, and leading by as much as 18 points at one stage, but Adelaide surged hard in the second half and took the lead with 24 seconds remaining to cling on.
 The 36ers haven’t had much joy in the Grand Final, with their lone appearance since 2002 coming in 2014 when losing the Series to Perth 2-1.